We often talk about the things that we learn in business, the lessons that we get, and the people we get the lessons from.

 They just live in the moment, for what's happening right here, right now.

-Now, I know that in business that you need to think about what’s gone on in the past, what are the lessons that you can learn from the past and I realise that we need to plan for the future.
+Now, I know that in business you need to think about what's gone on in the past, and are the lessons that you can learn from the past and I realise that we need to plan for the future.